 - How do you want your career to evolve once an agent gets involved?

-While it is definitely possible to sign with an agent before completing any notable gigs or amassing a hefty portfolio, you will at least need to have produced a simple voice over demo: a short audio clip, composed of a variety of ‘spots,’ that best showcases your voice acting capabilities.
+Most agents would prefer to know that you have already done paid voice over work.
+That said, it is possible to sign with an agent before you’ve booked anything.
+Something you will need for sure, though, is a produced voice over demo: a short audio clip, composed of a variety of ‘spots,’ that best showcases your voice acting capabilities.

 If you’ve got an impressive demo and you happen to be the right voice at the right time, a voice talent agent is far more likely to take a chance on you than were you to suddenly emerge with nothing to show for yourself.